syncfusion/ej2-react-docs/src/maps/maps/print.md

 {% endtab %}

+### Exporting Maps as base 64 string of the file

-We can get the image file as base64 string for the JPEG and PNG formats.
-The rendered map can be exported to image as a base64 string using the [`export`](../api/maps/#export) method.
+The image can be exported as base64 string for the JPEG and PNG formats.
+The rendered Maps can be exported to image as a base64 string using the [`export`](../api/maps/#export) method.
 There are four parameters required: image type, file name, orientation of the exported PDF document which must be set as **null** for image export and finally **allowDownload** which should be set as **false** to return base64 string.

 {% tab template="maps/default-map", compileJsx=true, sourceFiles="app/**/*.tsx" %}